Nick12-hub/Inserting-Math-Formulas-In-MS-Office/README.md

 ## Mathtype
 As the most used mathematical formula editor on the market today.
-We can download it and it will automatically configure the plugin in Ms office.
+You can download it and it will automatically configure the plugin in Ms office.
 One disadvantage is that it is more expensive...

 You can click [:link: HERE](https://www.wiris.com/en/mathtype/) to get further information.
 ## Axmath